 For small and midsize organizations, implementation fees can be a red flag that signal the software is very difficult to set up and use.

 PerformYard’s support is always included and unlimited.
-For as long as you’re a customer you’ll work with a dedicated team member who knows your account.
+As long as you’re a customer, you’ll work with a dedicated team member who knows your account.

 The return on investing in performance management software is usually quite high.
 The cost of the software is less than 0.1% of an organization’s total human capital costs, and the benefits can be large and meaningful.